What Is MyTherapist? Answers To Your Therapy Questions

 Therapists are not medical doctors and cannot prescribe medication the way doctors or psychiatrists can.
 Therapists require at least a master's degree and licensing by their state board to practice in mental health.
 They are qualified to create treatment plans for their clients, and many of them are also qualified to diagnose mental disorders.

 Unlike therapists, psychiatrists are medical doctors with a degree in medicine.
 They are required to have an undergraduate degree, a medical degree, and a four-year psychiatry residency.
-They can provide counseling, diagnoses, and prescribe medication.
+They can provide mental health counseling, diagnoses, and prescribe medication.

 What, exactly, is the difference between a therapist and a psychologist?
 While therapists and psychologists can do similar things like offer counseling and diagnose mental disorders, psychologists tend to be more focused on the scientific processes of the mind.
 They require doctorate degrees and are often more research-oriented.